psi4/psi4/doc/sphinxman/source/manage_git.rst

 b) Psi4 is a learning tool for all involved, so partial reviews in areas of confidence and questions and comments on PRs in general are encouraged.

-c) Approving before CI completes is fine, though it can be mildly personally embarrasing when CI catches something you didn't.
+c) Approving before CI completes is fine, though it can be mildly personally embarrassing when CI catches something you didn't.

-d) All main branches (master and `1.N.x` maintenance) are protected by GH, including administrators, so even with write access, no one can accidentally push or rewrite the history.
+d) All main branches (master and `1.N.x` maintenance) are protected by GitHub, including administrators, so even with write access, no one can accidentally push (master) or rewrite the history (master and maintenance).

-e) GH enforces the 3-revs besides submitter, so fine to merge your own PRs when green.
+e) PR owners who also have maintainer status can merge their PRs as GitHub enforces three external reviews.

 f) Unless there's been a lot of discussion on core-dev about merge order, generally the 3rd positive reviewer merges the PR.
 Also fine to add review and leave merge for later.